Special Allowance in India: What Is It, Taxation & Calculation?

 What Is Special Allowance in India?

 Special allowance is given to the employees to compensate for their expenses incurred while performing their duties or job.
 It is a fixed payment that varies from one company to another whose details are mentioned clearly on the employee’s salary slip and offer letter.
 Thus, since it forms a part of salary, it is taxable under Section 10(14) of the Income Tax Act, 1961.

 However, there are also special conditions in which the Government of India provides an exemption from special allowance tax under Section 10(14).
 These include:

 - The allowance should not be categorized as a pre-requisite defined under Section 17(2).
 The grant should meet employees’ expenses exclusively and wholly incurred against performing his/her duty or during employment of profit.
 Moreover, the exemption is up to the limit of expenses incurred for the same purpose.

 - Any such special allowance is exempt under the law, which is allotted to compensate for the personal expenses incurred at the place of work (office)/ employment/ residence.
-In addition, those allowances are also exempt that employers give to meet the increased cost of living.

 What Is the Taxation for Special Allowance?

 Section 10(14), clause (1) and clause (2) defines is special allowance taxable in India or not.
 According to it, those parts of the allowance that do not fall in the exempt income category as per the Income Tax Act rules are fully taxable.
 However, for those who are exempt, it can be either partially exempt or wholly.
 So it depends on which category it falls into.
 Also, one must keep the following conditions in mind while calculating tax:

 - The income tax department mentions the exemption limit for different categories.
 However, it does not put a cap on the maximum amount employers can offer.

 - The expense should be necessarily, wholly and exclusively used for performing one’s duty or employment of profit.